Supporting equal access for students at the IHP

 If a student discloses to you that they have a disability, refer them to Accessibility Resources.
 Have contact information handy, and follow up with an email to the student and copy ihpar [at] mghihp.edu.

-If a student is consistently not finishing exams on time, reporting an inability to focus, has repeated absences, or mentions knowing the exams but still failing exams, it is ok to tell the student about different resources that are available to them, including the Academic Support Counselors and Accessibility Resources.
+If a student is consistently not finishing exams on time, reporting an inability to focus, has repeated absences, or mentions knowing the exams but still failing exams, it is ok to tell the student about different resources that are available to them, including the Academic Support Coaches and Accessibility Resources.

 Yes.
 Students are entitled to reasonable accommodations for clinical placements.
 The student should follow the same procedure for applying for accommodations and documenting the disability.